rishabh23rohil/mcp-context-engine/README.md

 ## Prerequisites
 - Python **3.11+**
 - Git
-- A Google Calendar you can access
+- A Google Calendar you can access (ICS URL)

 ---